spacestation/spacestation.github.io/projects.markdown

   Green-fielded the project from first line of code, set-up infrastructure on GCP using hosted postgres, Standard app-engine, hosted docker build.

-  Set up the project with Go backend with

   _Technologies: Graphql, Go, React, PostgreSQL, ThreeJS, Docker, GCP_

 **Mannr: 2019-present**